-This is a short story that will be featured in Zunder Tales: Volume II, coming in the summer of 2021.
-If you like this story, consider buying Volume I in the link at the end and look out for Volume II later this year.
+This is a short story in Just Comply, a collection of short stories published in July 2021.
+If you like this story, please consider buying the book using the link at the end of the story.

 Want to know the word that describes the reaction to taking a bite of food that is a little too hot?
-You are in luck as the word “lourf” as added to the official dictionary in 2027.
+You are in luck as the word “lourf” was added to the official dictionary in 2037.

 Lourf- lau̇(-ə)rf v.t.- the act of cooling a bite of food in one’s mouth by widening cheeks, rapidly exhaling, and shaking it about.
 The food was so hot I had to lourf for a minute.

 They even update the dictionary twice a year, though they no longer provide physical copies as The Unabridged Guide to the English Language would take up an entire room.